-The Neonatal Unit at the West Suffolk Hospital provides care for sick and preterm infants from 30 weeks gestation onwards.
+The neonatal unit at West Suffolk Hospital provides care for sick and preterm infants from 30 weeks gestation onwards.
 Babies come to us for a variety of reasons and stay with us for varying lengths of time ranging from a few hours to a few weeks.

 We have 12 cots in total which can be used for babies requiring short term intensive care, high dependency care and special care depending on the needs of the individual baby.
 Staff on the unit work hard to keep parents as much involved as possible in their baby's care and to deliver high quality, safe and effective family centred care.